OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 from A to D, based largely on the HOLC City Security Map ratings.
-Updated FHA evaluation forms also included specific codes to designate the predominant racial composition of the neighborhood: White, Mixed, Foreign, and Negro, as shown in Image
+Updated FHA evaluation forms also included specific codes to designate the predominant racial composition of the neighborhood: White, Mixed, Foreign, and Negro, as shown in Figure
 <a href="#fig:1938-fha-manual-1849">15</a>.[32]

 <img src="images/1938-fha-manual-1849.png" alt="The FHA introduced codes to indicate the predominant racial composition of neighborhoods in its [1938 Underwriting Manual](https://babel.hathitrust.org/cgi/pt?id=mdp.39015018409261;view=1up;seq=476).
 Digitized by HathiTrust."  />
 <p class="caption">
-Image 15: The FHA introduced codes to indicate the predominant racial composition of neighborhoods in its [1938 Underwriting Manual](https://babel.hathitrust.org/cgi/pt?id=mdp.39015018409261;view=1up;seq=476).
+Figure 15: The FHA introduced codes to indicate the predominant racial composition of neighborhoods in its [1938 Underwriting Manual](https://babel.hathitrust.org/cgi/pt?id=mdp.39015018409261;view=1up;seq=476).
 Digitized by HathiTrust.